sahib/rmlint/docs/rmlint.1.rst

   ``$ rmlint -o json | jq -r '.[1:-1][] | select(.is_original) | .path'``

-* ``py``: Outputs a python script and a JSON document, just like the **json** formatter.
+* ``py``: Outputs a Python script and a JSON document, just like the **json** formatter.
   The JSON document is written to ``.rmlint.json``, executing the script will make it read from there.
-This formatter is mostly intended for complex use-cases where the lint needs special handling that you define in the python script.
+This formatter is mostly intended for complex use-cases where the lint needs special handling that you define in the Python script.
-  Therefore the python script can be modified to do things standard ``rmlint`` is not able to do easily.
+  Therefore the Python script can be modified to do things standard ``rmlint`` is not able to do easily.

 * ``uniques``: Outputs all unique paths found during the run, one path per line.